 Step #1: Choose the Meat

-We recommend using a grill with a 22-inch diameter to cook the ribs.
+I recommend using a grill with a 22-inch diameter to cook the ribs.

 Pork ribs are available in three primary varieties.
 The popular ribs are the spareribs, which have flat bones and a lot of connective tissue.
 Spareribs with the rib tips removed are known as St. Louis style ribs.

 Meanwhile, baby back ribs are a smaller version of the other two, with a higher meat-to-bone ratio.
-In this recipe, we’ll use baby back ribs.
+In this recipe, I’ll use baby back ribs.
 They’re delicious and easy to get by in most supermarkets.

 Step #2: Slice Through the Meat